On a combinatorial classification of fine compactified universal Jacobians: Contractible stability conditions for graphs

 Notice that if there exists a map $c:\Gamma\to\Gamma'$ then $\D(\Gamma')\subset D(\Gamma)$, hence a prescription for every $\Gamma\in\Ggn$ is the same as a prescription of $\phi^\Gamma$ for all the $\Gamma$ initial objects (i.e. trivalent graphs).

 \begin{remark}

 Clearly, not only each element $\phi^\Gamma$ of a contractions and automorphisms compatible collection $\{\phi^\Gamma\}_{\Gamma\in\Ggn}$ is compatible with $\Ggn$-morphisms, but their collection induces a family $\{\m^\Gamma\}_{\Gamma\in\Ggn}$, whose integral data $\mEhA^\Gamma$ is the same for every $\Gamma$ such that $(e,h,A)\in\D(\Gamma)$.
-As a consequence, we obtain that every classical universal stability condition, as defined by \cite[Section~3]{Kass_2019}, induces a universal stability condition.
+As a consequence, we obtain that every classical universal stability condition is semi-classical.
+The converse, however, does not hold, as shown by \cite[Example~6.15]{PTgenus1} (see also Example~\ref{ex24} below). \end{remark}

-Observe, however, that not only universal classical stability conditions induce universal stability conditions.
-In fact, Example~6.15 in \cite{pagani2022geometry} shows that there exists universal stability conditions non induced by a universal classical stability condition, whose restriction to any graph is induced by a classical stability condition (see also Example~\ref{ex24} below). \end{remark}